-Lisa has taken formal workshops in wilderness survival and avalanche hazard evaluation, but considers her time on the trail to be the most effective learning tool of all.
+Lisa has taken formal workshops in wilderness survival, bear safety and avalanche hazard evaluation, but considers her time on the trail to be the most effective learning tool of all.
 That's where she learned how to brace a weak knee with scraps of a sleeping pad, that you really should stand your ground in front of a bear, and that staying calm truly is the first step to getting un-lost.
-As far as Lisa is concerned, travel is just another excuse for hiking; she's explored trails throughout the western United States and Ireland, and hopes to add to that list soon.
+As far as Lisa is concerned travel is just another excuse to go hiking, and hiking in new places is the very best reason to travel!

 By Lisa Maloney: